greysonevins/AdNauseam-wiki/Install-AdNauseam-on-Chrome-Without-Google's-Permission.md

 3. Scroll down to the bottom of the page and click ``EXPORT ADS``

 ### Manual Install in Developer Mode

+###### _Warning: Do not delete the original file after installing.
+Google Chrome will not keep it stored unless the file is in the same spot on your computer_

 1. Download the ``adnauseam.chromium.ZIP`` file from the [latest release for chrome](https://github.com/dhowe/AdNauseam/releases/latest).
 1. Extract the zip file.